yilmazde/Python-Assignment/README.md

     3. Graphic Representation:
        Boxplots with overlaid points showing the distribution of kill ratings for each category of bug.
 Again, please consider your              dataframe when specifying names to display with your plot.

+    4. Testing:
+       A test to see the assigned default values of PV1, PV2, and OV.
+These will only be printed if the program is run as the main module.

 ### Source Information